 It is an essential and all-encompassing position that varies from business to business.
-Generally, however, there are 10 key duties to fulfil.
-In this article, we provide an overview of these responsibilities.
+Generally, however, there are 10 key duties and responsibilities to fulfil, which we’ll outline in this blog.

 Your duties as a company director

 Companies operate under the control of shareholders and directors.
 The shareholders have ultimate control.
-However, they do not participate in the company’s management in their capacity as shareholders.
-They appoint directors to run the business on their behalf.
+However, they do not participate in the company’s management.
+Instead, they appoint directors to run the business on their behalf.

-This means that one of the general duties of directors is to manage all important day-to-day affairs.
-Essentially, they must ensure that the company is managed effectively and adheres to its statutory and contractual obligations.
+This means a director’s general duty is to manage all critical day-to-day affairs.
+Essentially, they must ensure they manage the company effectively and adhere to its statutory and contractual obligations.
 Shareholder approval is generally only required in exceptional circumstances.

-Whilst these two roles are separate, it is not unusual for directors to be shareholders of a company, enjoying additional rights and obligations beyond those afforded by their directorship.
-Nevertheless, it is important to understand that the roles are distinct.
+Whilst these two roles are separate, it’s common for directors to also be shareholders, enjoying additional rights and obligations, such as dividend payments and voting rights.
+Nevertheless, it is crucial to understand that the roles are distinct.

-Whether you are also a shareholder or not, the 10 duties below will form the basis of your role as a UK company director.
+Whether or not you are also a shareholder, the 10 duties below will form the basis of your role as a UK company director.
+The list is made is made up of the 7 “director duties” set in sections 171 to 177 of the Companies Act 2006, followed by additional responsibilities placed upon them elsewhere.

 1. Act within your powers